-The township of Belleville is located in the northeastern part of the state, about seven miles west of New York City.
+The township of Belleville, New Jersey, is located in the northeastern part of the state, about seven miles west of New York City.

 It is bordered on the south by the City of Newark, on the north by the township of Nutley, on the west by the township of Bloomfield, and on the east by the Passaic River, North Arlington and Kearny.

 Belleville was part of Newark, then part of Bloomfield when it broke away from Newark.

 Belleville, or Second River as it was also known, broke away from Bloomfield and included North Belleville which broke away into Franklin and later renamed Nutley*.

 Belleville, New Jersey, is the Cherry Blossom Capital of America, where not only do the trees bloom in Belleville Park but the township has hundreds of the special trees planted throughout.

 Remembering our town one bit at a time!